mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 <script src="https://github.com/mcpcpc/irc2/blob/master/irc2"></script>

 In ~39 CLOC, we have a script that checks all of the boxes on my list and works on 99% of POSIX-compliant shells.
-Neat, eh?
+Nifty, eh?

+## Next Steps

+So what can we do with this script?
+Well, that's entirely up to the user.